You are responsible for all of the information below. Read Carefully!

 Parent’s proof of high school education or higher (For Homeschooling Program only)

 - If this is the first child you are registering with D1A, you must submit a copy of a parent’s high school diploma or transcript showing graduation date, or any proof of schooling after high school such as a college transcript.
 Call the school if you have questions about this.

 If someone other than the student’s parents (i.e. grandparents, friend, other family member) is enrolling the student, you must submit copies of official documents proving guardianship of the student.

-Unofficial copy of high school transcript for students in grades 9-12 who are registering on the Satellite or Correspondence Programs
+Unofficial copy of high school transcript for students in grades 9-12 who are registering on the Online or Correspondence Programs

 - This will help us to be able to start your student more quickly on the new materials.
 Without it we will have to wait until their former school sends us records.

 In addition to registering with Daniel 1, officially withdraw them from any previous schools.
 Go to the school and find out what you need to do or call them and ask.
 (Not necessary if switching schools during the summer break.)

 On the Homeschooling program you will need to obtain school materials to use.
 You can purchase them across the internet, from individuals, from curriculum fairs and from retail stores.
 On the Correspondence program you will be receiving your curriculum from Daniel 1 along with a schedule to follow.
 On the Online program you will receive instructions on how to access Daniel 1’s Ignitia website.